-Tagged with archives, Archives and Collections, catalogue, conservation, digitisation, Fire Recovery Project, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, GSA Archives and Collections, ISO design, Laocoon, plaster casts, Simulation and Visualisation, Visualisation
+Tagged with Archive Anecdotes, archives, Archives and Collections, catalogue, conservation, digitisation, Fire Recovery Project, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, GSA Archives and Collections, ISO design, Laocoon, plaster casts, Simulation and Visualisation, Visualisation

 On the 18th January 2019, a ground-breaking 3D immersive exhibit of one of The Glasgow School of Art’s plaster casts was featured on BBC Breakfast.
 It uses Virtual Reality and Augmented Reality to tell the story of Laocoön (a Trojan priest from classical mythology), which was one of the GSA’s casts damaged in the fire of 2014 and presumed lost following the fire in 2018.

 The exhibit was created by the GSA’s School of Simulation (SimVis) in partnership with the leading Scottish digital media studio ISO Design, over a period of nine months, thanks to a grant from the Arts and Humanities Research Council (AHRC).

 The project was informed by the restoration which was carried out on the cast as part of the 2014 Fire Recovery Project.
 It was inspired by the conservation processes and reports, as well as the rich history of the piece within the School and evidenced in the Archives.
 The material enabled SimVis and ISO to explore ideas around immersive exhibition experiences using digital technologies.